catppuccin/matplotlib/README.md

 plt.show()
 ```

-3. Easy to mix with different stylesheets
+3. Mix it with different stylesheets!
 ```python
 mpl.style.use(["ggplot", "mocha"])
 plt.plot([0,1,2,3], [1,2,3,4])